Nov 28, 2022

 Analytics focused on the specifics of your client churn can help you understand how to retain more customers and thus enjoy more consistent profits.

-Up to 80% of the data generated today is video, documents, and images, much of which is posted on social media.
-Analyzing social media and using the unfiltered, unsorted data that appears there can be enormously helpful not just in finding out where your market is, but also in what a market wants or is looking for.
+Social media accounts for a colossal share of the world’s overall data.
+To gain real value from customer data for marketing, analyzing social media and using the unfiltered, unsorted data that appears there can prove enormously helpful.
+Digging deeper into social media data will not only help you find out where your market is, but also in what a market wants or needs.

 It’s important to recognize that content that appears on social media can be symptomatic indicators of other trends and factors to capitalize on, for the businesses that are paying attention.
 So, don’t just view social media as a channel to reach out to your market, understand that it can also be a window into what that market may be looking for, and you can get ahead of the curve to provide it for them.
 Do not ignore trends, take advantage of them.

 Read: Our guide to five social media trends to keep your finger well and truly on the pulse.